-Zahid N. Quraishi is a partner in Riker Danzig’s White Collar Criminal Defense and Investigations Group.
+Zahid N. Quraishi is Chair of Riker Danzig’s White Collar Criminal Defense and Investigations Group and the Firm's Chief Diversity Officer.
 His practice focuses on white collar criminal defense, internal corporate investigations, and complex civil litigation.

 Zahid’s government service and prosecutorial experience extends well beyond his years at the U.S. Attorney’s Office.
 He previously represented the United States as an Assistant Chief Counsel and trial attorney with the Department of Homeland Security.
 He also served as a military prosecutor and achieved the rank of Captain in the U.S. Army Judge Advocate General’s Corps.
 In the Army, Zahid was assigned to the First Infantry Division stationed in Germany and deployed to Iraq in support of Operation Iraqi Freedom in 2004 and 2006 before he was honorably discharged.